About Project Bread

 We want to get to know you and the unique strengths you will bring to the work.
 That said, we are most likely to be interested in your candidacy if you can demonstrate the majority of the qualifications and experiences listed below.

-Applications will be accepted on a rolling basis until the position is filled.
-We will begin reviewing applications Feb 1.
+Applications are accepted on a rolling basis until the position is filled.
+We will begin reviewing applications June 15.

 Please submit resume and cover letter, in MS Word or PDF format, to email@example.com.

-This position is funded through Dec 2022 (end of the current waiver period).
+This position is funded through Dec 2022 with the possibility of an extension.